 Alternatively, take a photo of what you want without you in it.
-Or show them the Pinterest pin that inspired you, or the shot you’ve saved from Instagram.
+Or show them the Pinterest pin that inspired you, or the photo you’ve saved from Instagram.
 Then, they may understand what you’re looking for a little better.

-8. Get creative with shooting your body
+8. Get creative with capturing your body

-Whether it be your hands with a nice coffee or some yummy food (the perfect excuse to buy ice cream), your feet against a pretty tiled floor or your legs with a breathtaking view – there are countless ways to get creative shots without letting the camera go.
+Whether it be your hands with a nice coffee or some yummy food (the perfect excuse to buy ice cream), your feet against a pretty tiled floor or your legs with a breathtaking view – there are countless ways to get creative photos without letting the camera go.

 A big inspiration for me when I first started travel blogging was @girleatworld who takes stunning colourful captures of food she eats around the globe.